-Without question, CLDC stepped in to provide free legal representation for the Valve Turners, and became lead legal counsel in the cases of Ken Ward (WA), Leonard Higgins (MT), Emily Johnston, and Annette Klapstein (and Ben Joldersma) (MN).
-One Valve Turner (Michael Foster (ND)) was represented by other parties.
-We want to thank cooperating attorneys without whom we couldn’t have done it: Ralph Hurvitz (Seattle, WA), Herman Watson, IV (Bozeman, MT), Tim Phillips (Minneapolis, MN) and Alice Cherry and Kelsey Skaggs (San Francisco, CA).
+CLDC readily stepped in to provide free legal representation for the Valve Turners, and became lead legal counsel in the cases of Ken Ward (WA), Leonard Higgins (MT), Emily Johnston, and Annette Klapstein (and Ben Joldersma) (MN).
+One Valve Turner (Michael Foster (ND)) was represented by other attorneys.
+We want to thank cooperating attorneys without whom we couldn’t have done it: Ralph Hurvitz (Seattle, WA), Herman Watson, IV (Bozeman, MT), Tim Phillips (Minneapolis, MN) and Alex Marquardt and Kelsey Skaggs (San Francisco, CA).

 The Valve Turners were charged with felonies including Sabotage, Burglary, Criminal Mischief and other critical energy infrastructure crimes.
-All of their cases except Ken’s have made their way through the court system, by and large setting positive precedent for the necessity defense that can be used by activists for many years to come.
-In almost all of the Valve Turner trials, multiple jurors came up to us and our clients to thank us for educating them about climate change and for trying to do the right thing—although they also mentioned that they’d prefer we didn’t come back to their county next time…
+Their cases have made their way through the court system, by and large setting positive precedent for the necessity defense that can be used by activists for many years to come.
+In almost all of the Valve Turner trials, multiple jurors came up to us and our clients to thank us for educating them about climate change and for trying to do the right thing.

-“All in all, I think the Valve Turner cases were an excellent example of activists and lawyers working together to use the legal system and court rooms to advance climate advocacy, outreach and education in rural areas where fossil fuel industries prevail and activists rarely set foot in.
+“All in all, I think the Valve Turner cases were an excellent example of activists and lawyers working together to use the legal system and courtrooms to advance climate advocacy, outreach, and education in rural areas where fossil fuel industries prevail and activists rarely set foot.
 We kept activists out of jail (except for Michael), we prevented them from having to pay exorbitant restitution amounts to the pipeline companies, and we created state-wide precedent in Washington and Minnesota.
 Pretty darn good for five activists.”
 Lauren Regan, lead attorney in the cases said.

 MONTANA: Although the trial judge denied Leonard Higgins the “compulsion defense” (Montana does not have a necessity defense per se), the judge imposed no fines or jail time, and only a fraction of the huge restitution money Enbridge had requested.
 The appellate court affirmed the trial court’s denial of the compulsion defense.